rickosborne/skyline/story/iaso/046-ranger.md

 **Primary skills:** ranged combat, tracking, machine disassembly, negotiation

 {:.hanging-indent}
-**Appearance:** Tall, athletic, and muscular with rich, dark skin and close-shaved hair, Drake speaks with a quiet rumble, which makes them seem older than their 24 years.
-Instead of the usual Nora blue face paint, Drake uses a bright yellow to match the alerted gaze of a Watcher, in a complex pattern of straight lines and angles.
-The design extends down their neck and left arm, transitioning at the shoulder to interlocked hexagons which run to their wrist.
-They are usually found in traditional Brave furs and spun cloths, with a bow across their back, a quiver on one hip, and an infrequently-used machete hanging from the other.

-{:.hanging-indent}
-**Background:** Drake has been a Brave since the Proving five years ago.
+**Background:** Drake's parents were killed in the Red Raids just before Drake's Proving, five years ago.
-They've spent much of that time as part of hunting partings, scouring the Embrace for wandering machines.
+Since then, they've been a Brave, spending much of that time as part of hunting partings, scouring the Embrace for wandering machines.
 In that time they've met every Nora at least once, and seen every inch of Nora land.

 {:.hanging-indent}